davidferret/Prime-Number-Checker-and-Generator/README.md

 You can use this program to check if a number is prime, generate large prime numbers based on a custom bit size, and create RSA-like key pairs using two large primes.
 The prime number check determines whether a given integer is prime, and the custom bit-size prime generation feature allows you to specify the size of the prime number you need.

-For key generation, the program uses the two large prime numbers to generate an RSA-like key pair.
+For key generation, the program uses two large prime numbers to generate an RSA-like key pair.
 The user-friendly menu makes it easy for you to select and execute any of these cryptographic functions, while an optimized algorithm ensures efficient and accurate primality testing.

+I created this project because I’ve always been fascinated by encryption and how it keeps our data safe.
+I wanted to dive deeper into the math behind encryption, particularly how prime numbers are used in RSA encryption.
+Building this program was a great way to understand these concepts more clearly and to make them easier for others to explore as well.
+It was challenging but fun to figure out how to test primes efficiently and generate keys, and I hope this tool helps you better understand encryption and maybe even inspires you to learn more about it.

 ## Example Output
 ```